-You can also look at working with a management company.
+You can also look at working with an established golf course management company.
 They’ll be able to guide you through every step in the process and make sure that you’re making the decisions that will make you the most money.

 Customers will keep coming back to your facility if you provide them with the best experience possible, but to do that you’ll need to put your money towards things including:

-- Course maintenance
+- Course maintenance and infrastructure

 - Management tools